Editing the deployable architecture stack definition locally

 -

-Inputs to the member deployable architectures within the stack.
-Include inputs with specific values that are required for the deployable architecture stack to deploy.
-If the member architectures within the stack depend on one another, then include those values here as references.
+Inputs to the member deployable architectures that are stacked together.
+Include inputs with specific values that are required for the overall solution to deploy.
+If the member architectures that are stacked depend on one another, then include those values here as references.
 For more information, see Referencing values.
-For example, if one of your architectures requires an output from another architecture within the stack, add a reference to the output as the value.
+For example, if one of your architectures requires an output from another architecture it's stacked with, add a reference to the output as the value.

 name